jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/2_Cases_D.typ

 #summary_([

 The optimization cases presented in @chap_4_5_0 to @chap_4_5_3 build upon the optimization framework elucidated in @chap_4_4.
 The framework was developed to determine key parameters of the #glspl("lie"), including their dimensions, positioning, force magnitudes, and optimal number.
 These parameters significantly influence both testing quality and economic efficiency in static structural evaluation procedures.
 The progression of optimization cases reflects increasingly sophisticated engineering demands.
-Case A introduces the foundational framework with a single clamped support configuration, establishing the baseline approach for #gls("ld").
+Case A demonstrates the elementary implementation with a single clamped support configuration, establishing the baseline approach for #gls("ld").
 Case B adapts to specific structural requirements by implementing a dual-support system, incorporating proprietary data to better represent #gls("swith") characteristics.
 While maintaining the core optimization framework, Case C addresses practical installation requirements by incorporating spatial restrictions for essential components such as landing gear and propulsion systems.
 Case D extends these practical considerations by implementing visibility requirements, ensuring sufficient unobstructed areas for measurement and monitoring equipment while preserving the fundamental optimization approach.

 Analysis of configurations ranging from four to eight #glspl("lie") showed a generally positive correlation between #gls("lie") quantity and load approximation accuracy.
 Despite computational complexity increasing across all cases with higher #gls("lie") quantities, Case D exhibited particularly significant computational demands

-The developed optimization framework successfully answered essential questions for experimental structural testing, including #gls("lie") dimensioning, spatial distribution, force magnitude, and quantity determination.
+The developed optimization framework successfully answered critical questions for experimental structural testing, including #gls("lie") dimensioning, spatial distribution, force magnitude, and quantity determination.

 Some optimizations were conducted on the High-Performance Computing (HPC) cluster #emp_[Barnard] at the Technical University Dresden.
 However, all optimization cases can be executed on conventional desktop computers.
-This was demonstrated by performing the majority of computations on standard hardware (Intel i5-10500 CPU, 3.10 GHz, 6 cores/12 threads, 16 GB RAM).
+This was confirmed by performing the majority of computations on standard hardware (Intel i5-10500 CPU, 3.10 GHz, 6 cores/12 threads, 16 GB RAM).
-Using this hardware specifications, the complete analysis spanning configurations from four to eight #glspl("lie") required computation times ranging from a few hours to under a day, depending on the number of required iterations.
+Using this hardware specifications, the complete analysis spanning configurations from four to eight #glspl("lie") yielded computation times ranging from a few hours to under a day, depending on the number of required iterations.

 The results demonstrate the feasibility of achieving satisfactory #gls("ld") while meeting practical engineering constraints.
 The framework's adaptability to diverse requirements indicates its potential value for future #gls("swith") structural testing and certification processes.